jspw/Test-Hadoop/README.md

 # Test-Hadoop

+The **Apache Hadoop** software library is a framework that allows for the distributed processing of large data sets across clusters of computers using simple programming models.
+It is designed to scale up from single servers to thousands of machines, each offering local computation and storage.
+Rather than rely on hardware to deliver high-availability, the library itself is designed to detect and handle failures at the application layer, so delivering a highly-available service on top of a cluster of computers, each of which may be prone to failures.

+There are two ways to install **Hadoop**, i.e. **Single node** and **Multi node**.

+**Single node cluster** means only one DataNode running and setting up all the NameNode, DataNode, ResourceManager and NodeManager on a single machine.
+This is used for studying and testing purposes.
+For example, let us consider a sample data set inside a healthcare industry.
+So, for testing whether the Oozie jobs have scheduled all the processes like collecting, aggregating, storing and processing the data in a proper sequence, we use single node cluster.
+It can easily and efficiently test the sequential workflow in a smaller environment as compared to large environments which contains terabytes of data distributed across hundreds of machines.

+While in a **Multi node cluster**, there are more than one DataNode running and each DataNode is running on different machines.
+The multi node cluster is practically used in organizations for analyzing Big Data.
+Considering the above example, in real time when we deal with petabytes of data, it needs to be distributed across hundreds of machines to be processed.
+Thus, here we use multi node cluster.

 ## Install Hadoop: Setting up a Single Node Hadoop Cluster

+### Prerequirments :

+**Step 0)**

+ - Install java open-jdk-8 :
+   - Add repository :  `sudo add-apt-repository ppa:openjdk-r/ppa`
+   - Update : `Sudo apt update`
+   - `sudo apt install openjdk-8-jdk` (incase of kali-linux just install jdk)

 **Step 1)**
 - Install **ssh** : `sudo apt install ssh` <br>